kevinz917/kevinz917/README.md

 I'm a student at Yale studying CS + Philosophy.
 Currently I'm:

-- Building Muse, an audio feedback tool
+- Building Muse, a user feedback tool for product teams
 - Leading product and design at Ameelio, a platform for 20k+ incarcerated families

 I'm passionate about the future of media, B2C products, virtual workspaces, etc.